 To ensure progression and a thorough curriculum, we use 'Jigsaw', the mindful approach to PSHE, as our chosen teaching and learning programme and tailor it to the children's needs.
-The mapping document: Jigsaw 3-11 and statutory Relationships and Health Education, shows exactly how Jigsaw and therefore our school, meets the statutory Relationships and Health Education requirements.
+The mapping document: Jigsaw 3-11 and statutory Relationships and Health Education, shows exactly how Jigsaw and therefore our school, meets the statutory Relationships and Health Education shows exactly how Jigsaw and therefore our school, meets the statutory Relationships and Health Educationships and Health Education requirements.